A general framework for penalized mixed-effects multitask learning with applications on DNA methylation surrogate biomarkers creation: Simulation study

 \subsection{Simulation results}

 Figure \ref{fig:rmse_sim_study} displays boxplots of the Root Mean Squared Error, computed for each component of the $5$-dimensional response on the test set.
-For both scenarios ( \textit{$\boldsymbol{B}$ row-wise sparse} and \textit{$\boldsymbol{B}$ sparse at random}) we observe that the component-wise predictive performance is heavily affected by the magnitude of the related diagonal entry in the $\boldsymbol{\PSI}$ matrix.
+For all scenarios we observe that the component-wise predictive performance is heavily affected by the magnitude of the related diagonal entry in the $\boldsymbol{\PSI}$ matrix.
 When the grouping effect is negligible (fifth dimension $Y_5$), all methods showcase comparable predictive performance under both scenarios.
 Contrarily, the RMSE deteriorates for fixed-effects models in those response components for which the grouping impact is more relevant.
 The same does not happen for the mixed-effects counterparts, as the random intercept effectively captures baseline differences across groups.
-Interestingly, the penalty type does not seem to influence the RMSE metric, with our proposal displaying excellent results irrespective of the chosen shrinkage functional.
+Interestingly, the penalty type does not seem to influence the RMSE metric, with our proposal displaying excellent results irrespective of the chosen shrinkage functional for all scenarios.
+On the other hand, when it comes to perform out of groups prediction the gain achieved by including random-effects decreases and the outcome of models with fixed and mixed-effects are fairly similar.
+In details, for the latter class of methods the unconditional (population level) intercepts are employed when making predictions for unobserved groups.
+Notwithstanding, we recognize that results are no worse than those obtained with fixed-effects procedures, corroborating the generalizability of our proposals in external cohorts.

-The same holds true when we look at the estimated covariance matrix of the random-effects: Figure \ref{fig:psi_matrix_sim_study} and \ref{fig:psi_frobenius_sim_study} respectively report the average estimated $\boldsymbol{\PSI}$ and boxplots of the Frobenius distance between $\boldsymbol{\PSI}$ and $\hat{\boldsymbol{\PSI}}$ for different methods and scenarios.
-Particularly, the different sparsity patterns of $\boldsymbol{B}$ do not alter the recovery of the underlying random component, which is effectively attained by the three considered penalties.
-This also happens for the analogue of the Percentage of Variation due to Random Effects (PVRE) metric, displayed in Figure \ref{fig:PVRE_sim_study}, in which it clearly emerges how the grouping impact differently affects the five response components.

-As it may be expected, estimates for the fixed-effects matrix $\boldsymbol{B}$ differ in the two scenarios and markedly depend on the chosen penalty: Figure \ref{fig:beta_matrix_sim_study} and \ref{fig:beta_frobenius_sim_study} report the average estimated $\boldsymbol{B}$ and boxplots of the Frobenius distance between $\boldsymbol{B}$ and $\hat{\boldsymbol{B}}$, respectively.
-First off, it is immediately noticed that methods without a random intercept showcase poorer performances than our proposals, regardless of the selected penalty and under both scenarios.
-Secondly, \textit{$\boldsymbol{B}$ sparse at random} structure results in an on average higher Frobenius distance between the true and estimated $\boldsymbol{B}$ with respect to the \textit{$\boldsymbol{B}$ row-wise sparse} case.
-Intuitively, the former scenario is more challenging than the latter and, while all penalty types can potentially accommodate a row-wise sparse $\boldsymbol{B}$, group-lasso regularizers only force entire rows of $\boldsymbol{B}$ to be shrunk to $0$.
-It thus may seem surprising that the $||\boldsymbol{B}-\hat{\boldsymbol{B}}||_F$ metric displays lowest median values for the \textit{Group-lasso Random-effects} model for both scenarios.